carlomigueldy/supagrocery/README.md

-# Stacked Starter Template
+# SupaGrocery

-A Flutter starter template using stacked architecture.
+A simple grocery application built with Flutter and Supabase as backend.